santanupattanayak/santanupattanayak.github.io/_posts/2025-07-02-A-Mathematical-Analysis-of-Bias-Variance-tradeoff-of-an-ML-model.md

 $$ \mathop {\mathbb E}_ {D \sim P(D)} \mathop {\mathbb E}_{\epsilon \sim N(0,\sigma^{2})} [(\bar{y}   - {\mathbb E} [\hat{y{_D}}])^{2} + ({\mathbb E} [\hat{y{_D}}] -\hat{y{_D}})^{2} $$

-None of them is dependent on the noise distribution and hence we can rewrite the terms as
+None of the remaining terms is dependent on the noise distribution and hence we can rewrite the terms as

 $$ \mathop {\mathbb E}_ {D \sim P(D)}  [(\bar{y}   - {\mathbb E} [\hat{y{_D}}])^{2} + (\hat{y{_D}} - {\mathbb E}[\hat{y{_D}}] )^{2}] $$

-So combining the terms left after all the simplifications of the 3 terms in the loss:
+So combining the components left after all the **simplifications of the 3 terms** in the test loss $$L$$:

 $$ L = \mathop {\mathbb E}_ {D \sim P(D)}  [(\bar{y}   - {\mathbb E} [\hat{y{_D}}])^{2} + (\hat{y{_D}} - {\mathbb E}[\hat{y{_D}}] )^{2}]  + \sigma^{2} $$

-the first term and second term are nothing but the square of the **bias** and the **variance** of the model respectively as we have defined earlier.
+The first term and second term are nothing but the square of the **bias** and the **variance** of the model respectively as we have defined earlier.
 The final term is the **irreducible noise variance**.
 So we can see that the test loss can be decomposed into the bias and variance of the model along with the irreducible noise component.